-Birmingham is known as the UK’s ‘Second City’ due to its rising population, rich history and growing economy.
-Situated in the heart of England, the city is home to more than 1.1m people, while the greater Birmingham area houses almost 2.5m residents , five universities, and a property sector which is in the early stages of a major growth spurt.
+Birmingham is known as the UK’s ‘Second City’ due to its rising population, rich history, and growing economy.
+Situated in the heart of England, the city is home to more than 1.1m people, while the greater Birmingham area houses almost 2.5m residents, five universities, and a property sector that is in the early stages of a major growth spurt.

 The imminent arrival of the HS2 rail link, a thriving student population and a string of government incentives have combined to make Birmingham a particularly promising option for property investors.
 Recent research has found that the average rental yields for Birmingham-based homes range from 5.95% to a massive 10.87%, depending on the size and location of the property.
 Even at the lower end of the market, this easily exceeds the average UK rental yield of 4.4%.

 Birmingham is behind the curve with its regeneration, presenting huge opportunities for investors seeking healthy returns.
-The 20-year Big City Plan aims to improve transport connectivity, as well as building 5,000 new homes and creating 50,000 new jobs.
+The 20-year Big City Plan aims to improve transport connectivity, as well as build 5,000 new homes and create 50,000 new jobs.
 The arrival of the HS2 link will also attract increasing numbers of Londoners to Birmingham, where property prices are much more competitive.

 For new and veteran property investors, there is no shortage of opportunities in Birmingham.
 The city is well known as an affordable place to live for students, young professionals and families, but there are signs that this is changing.

 Birmingham is experiencing unprecedented levels of demand and a wave of new amenities due to a combination of new developments and inward investment from the local government.
 This has secured Birmingham’s position as the most desirable alternative for those leaving London while also attracting ambitious professionals from around the country.